FlickaKingsman/FlickaKingsman/README.md

 ###  :technologist: About Me :

 - :lock: A CyberSecurity Lover
-- :computer: A Python Student
+- :computer: A Python and Shell Script Student
 - :cocktail: Oh, and I also love to drink a Vesper.
 Shaken, NOT stirred ;)

 ---